 - Originally published: April 20, 2015

-One half of Ring of Honor’s War Machine, Ray Rowe recently took some time to participate in an interview with myself.
-Rowe reveals his past, his present and his future in professional wrestling.
+One half of Ring of Honor’s War Machine, Raymond Rowe recently took some time to participate in an interview with myself.
+Raymond Rowe reveals his past, his present and his future in professional wrestling.
 He opens up about how his near-fatal accident created a perspective on life and how to always appreciate what you have.
+Raymond Rowe shares about the obstacles he has overcome and where he intends on being.
 Check out the complete interview below.

 Wrestling professionally for over a decade, you have probably seen a lot of high’s and low’s.
-What could you say were some of the high’s and low’s as you traveled the independent circuit?
+What could you say were some of the high’s and low’s as Raymond Rowe traveled the independent circuit?

 “Some of the highest highs were getting to do things that not many people get to do.
 I worked for WWE a couple of times early in my career and that was definitely one of the highlights early because that was one of my goals when I first started training.
 Then meeting some of the fantastic people that I’ve met on the independent circuit are really a high for me because I came into contact with people that would definitely be best friends for life for me and spend time with them if not for professional wrestling I guarantee it.
 Another one is working for and signing a contract with Ring Of Honor.
 When I started wrestling, people asked me ‘oh do you want to go to WWE?” and my answer was always, “No. I want to go to Ring of Honor”.
 My goals were when I started were once to wrestle in WWE, wrestle in Ring of Honor and wrestle in Japan.
 I have not gotten to go to Japan so, that’s the one goal I had set for myself that I have yet to achieve.
 I have new goals now but from the 3 goals I had originally set for myself when I started training but, I’ve yet to get to Japan.
 I’m working on that though.
 I really really want to try to get to Japan in the near future.”